aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2019/aspose-words-for-net-19-5-release-notes/_index.md

-It allows to identify Style Separator Paragraph.
+It enables to identify Style Separator Paragraph.

 **UseCase:**